w3ye/dicomserver/README.md

 ### Via Postman
 Import the collection `dicom_server.postman_collection.json` at the root of the directory
 ![image](https://github.com/w3ye/dicomserver/assets/33244107/be168003-88aa-470f-8314-8fb5ede0879c)

+To run the ping the redis endpoints please replace `/file` with `/redisFile`

 The `upload` endpoint should be called first.
 It will set the `id` as a global variable so other endpoints could use To call the upload endpoint you must add the file first.
 Within postman `Body` -> `form-data` -> `Select Files`